afrussel/Android-TextToSpeech-Tutorial/README.md

 Here `paragraphList` is an array of `String`.
 I split my long article into some chunks. `paragraphList` array contains all chunks of paragraph.
 `TextToSpeech` engine speak them one by one.

-For more understanding clone the project and run.
+For more understanding (like speak finish callback) clone the project and run.